unscene/promises-techtalk/README.md

 **Cons**

-  1. Still no exception handling.
+  1. Exception handling but poor.
   2. Still have to manage some sort of callback.

 ####Promises